floooh/floooh.github.io/_posts/2020-02-20-sokol-gfx-backend-tour-metal.md

 'defer-released'.
-This doesn't immediately destroy the object (since it might still be 'in flight' for rendering), instead it will be added to a simple 'deferred-release queue' which will delete the objects a few frames later when its safe to do so.
+This doesn't immediately destroy the object (since it might still be 'in flight' for rendering), instead it will be added to a simple 'deferred-release queue' which will delete the objects a few frames later when it is safe to do so.

 ## The "Tick Tock" Frame-sync Model